galaxyproject/training-material/faq.md

 ## How can I contribute in "advanced" mode?

 Most of the content is written in [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) with some metadata (or variables) found in [YAML](http://yaml.org/) files.
 Everything is stored on our [GitHub repository]({{ site.github_repository }}).
 Each training material is related to a topic.
-All training materials (slides, tutorials, etc) related to a topic are found in a dedicated directory (*e.g.* `transcriptomics` directory contains the material related to transcriptomis analysis).
-Each topic have the following structure:
+All training materials (slides, tutorials, etc) related to a topic are found in a dedicated directory (*e.g.* `transcriptomics` directory contains the material related to transcriptomic analysis).
+Each topic has the following <a name="structure">structure</a>:

 ![Structure of the repository](shared/images/repo_organization.png){: width="400px"}